Colorado Law students seeking reciprocity

 Boulder, CO 80309-0401

-When responding to notices found in our Symplicity system, guests are required to let employers know that they found the job listing through a paid subscription to the University of Colorado Law School’s job database.
+When responding to notices found in our 12Twenty system, subscribers are required to let employers know that they found the job listing through a paid subscription to the University of Colorado Law School’s job database.